 Barred Owls (Strix varia) are experts hunters, catching voles, mice, reptiles and even birds and taking them home to their young.
 But where is home for a barred owl?
 Where do they nest?
 And how many small beaks do they have to feed?
 Here’s a complete guide to barred owl nesting habits with all this information and more.

 Barred owls like to nest high up and will find a suitable natural cavity in a tree about 20-40ft high.
-They will also use stick platform nests made by other birds and human-made nest boxes as well.
+They will also use stick platform nests made by other birds, such as hawks, crows, ravens and even squirrels, and human-made nest boxes as well.

 These owls have some very interesting nesting habits, as we’ll see throughout this article.
 Like many owls, they are opportunistic in their nesting habits but cautious at the same time.